As an Amazon Associate we earn from qualifying purchases.

 Dehydration settings often get overlooked, but they are a big deal!
 The hardest thing for an oven to do is maintaining a consistent low temperature for extremely long times (i.e., dehydration).
 In general, units in this setting need to have better overall temperature controls, quality electronics, and heating elements.

-Typically, we don’t write about the freebies and add-values that come with products, but they matter quite a bit in this case.
+Typically, I don’t write about the freebies and add-values that come with products, but they matter quite a bit in this case.

 What is the point of having a convection air-frying toaster if you have no basket to use it with?
 Why have a rotisserie-enabled oven if you don’t have a spot to hang the meat off of?